 - Endurance – time to complete a 700m run was reduced by 2.4%

 - Agility – jump time increased by 4%

-- Anaerobic capacity – time for 300 shuttle test reduced by 2%
+- Anaerobic capacity – time for 300 shuttle tests reduced by 2%

-Just by employing one month of mobility exercises to their workout programs these subjects increased their strength by up to 11% and increased their speed by up to 2.4% !!
+Just by employing one month of mobility exercises in their workout programs, these subjects increased their strength by up to 11% and their speed by up to 2.4% !!

-As you can see, it’s ALL strategy and every single piece of the puzzle makes a huge difference and it takes ONLY 6 minutes to complete or just about the time you take to brush your teeth in the morning.
+As you can see, it’s ALL strategy, and every single piece of the puzzle makes a huge difference.
+It takes ONLY 6 minutes to complete or just about the time you take to brush your teeth in the morning.

 Dan Go CPT, NWS